dresio12/Predictive_Stat_Correlation_Studies/README.md

 #Future Steps
-1. Examine performance when trained with unclean data and tested on unclean data
+~1.
+Examine performance when trained with unclean data and tested on unclean data~
 2. Remove all retired/inactive players from the predict dataset
 3. Examine performance when trained with clean data, but predicting on data that includes missing season data for rookies and injured players